Todd-Estes/pdsnd_github/README.md

 2. Start the app:

    1. Open your terminal/command prompt
-   2. Navigate to the directory containing the script and data files
+   2. Navigate to the EmployeePolls directory
    3. Run the program by typing: python bikeshare.py

 ## Using the App